Police Arrest 88-Year-Old Ezra James, Accuse Him Of Burning Raccoon Alive For Eating His Mangoes

 — TIME (@TIME) August 18, 2018

-James was apologetic about what he had done, and said that he wouldn’t have ever set fire to the raccoon had he known better.
+James was apologetic about what he had done and said that he wouldn’t have ever set fire to the raccoon had he known better.
 He cited his history of never having killed anyone as proof of his intentions.

 “Eighty-eight-years-old, first time I ever have to go to jail.
 I never thought about killing nobody in my lifetime.
 No man, no woman, no kid.”

-His neighbor Nancy Gill, who has seen James live near her house for 20 years, was appalled by what the old man had done, and said she still couldn’t believe that the octogenarian would burn alive a raccoon because it ate his mangoes.
+His neighbor Nancy Gill, who has seen James live near her house for 20 years, was appalled by what the old man had done and said she still couldn’t believe that the octogenarian would burn alive a raccoon because it ate his mangoes.
 But she expressed faith in James’ apology, saying he must be sorry for what he had done.

 “I never would have believed he would have done that,” she said.
 “I sure hope he thinks about it because God don’t want us to do stuff like this.”